Rubberverse/qor-caddy/README.md

 ## What's this
 Singular Dockerfile `Caddy.Dockerfile` that spins up xCaddy, builds modules listed in a file and then runs on a rootless user inside the container.
 It makes use of Alpine Linux as it's base, allowing you to reap all advantages of file size and performance you're used to!
-Unrelated but I have no idea about this software license thing but I've been using `MIT` for a while so eh, may as well?
-Let me know if it's wrong though as I'm not well versed in this.

 > [!NOTE]
 > This is both data and resource heavy during building process, if you want only Caddy and nothing else, it is recommended to build `vanillaCaddy.Dockerfile` instead which will be up soon on this repository